niko-matses/mobile-design-presentation/presentation/bonus.md

 ---

-# Thank you, have a great day!
+# Thank you, have a warm weekend!